-- 5.8.1 All newly appointed directors will be briefed on the structure and the business activities of the Bank and are required to attend the FIDE Training Programmes as required by BNM within one (1) year of their appointment date, Capital Market Directors' Programme as required by the Securities Commission Malaysia within six (6) months of their appointment date and Islamic Finance for Board Programme ("IF4BoD") developed by International Shariah Research Academy For Islamic Finance ("ISRA") within two (2) years of their appointment date. - 5.8.2 All directors are encouraged to attend a continuous education or suitable training programme each year to ensure that each director receives regular briefings and updates on changes in risks, laws and regulations, economic scenario and the industry climate affecting the business, and to continuously upgrade their knowledge and understanding of their roles and responsibilities as directors. - 5.8.3 The Board must dedicate sufficient resources towards the on-going development of its members.
-This must include dedicating an adequate budget and development plans for directors to ensure each director possesses the knowledge and skills necessary to fulfil his/her responsibilities.
+- 5.8.1 All newly appointed directors will be briefed on the structure and the business activities of the Company and are required to attend the Capital Market Director Programme (CMDP) as required by the SC within six (6) months of their appointment date. - 5.8.2 All directors are encouraged to attend a continuous education or suitable training programme each year to ensure that each director receives regular briefings and updates on changes in risks, laws and regulations, economic scenario and the industry climate affecting the business, and to continuously upgrade their knowledge and understanding of their roles and responsibilities as directors. - 5.8.3 The Board must dedicate sufficient resources towards the on-going development of its members.
+This must include dedicating an adequate budget, having in place development plans for directors and regularly updating such plans to ensure each director possesses the knowledge and skills necessary to fulfil his responsibilities.